 If a Reservist misses the call to be activated, can he or she still be deployed?

 If a Reservist misses the call to be activated, the automated system is programmed to leave the Reservist a voicemail message.
 In addition, the system will send out an e-mail asking the availability of the Reservist.
 To let the Florida Division of Emergency Management know whether or not you are available to be deployed, please respond with an e-mail to Disaster.Reservist.email@example.com to verify your deployment status.
 For any other questions, please email the Disaster Reservist Cadre Manager.

 After Disaster Reservists are activated and deployed, what are they expected to do?

 Because Disaster Reservists are temporary employees, they can be used in any position for which they qualify.
-However, most Reservists are assigned as Disaster Recovery Center Managers or as Community Response team members.
-Please see the pages for Disaster Recovery Centers and Community Response for more information on the duties and responsibilities for these positions.
+However, most Reservists are assigned as Disaster Recovery Center Managers or as Disaster Survivor Assistance Team members.
+Please see the pages for Disaster Recovery Centers and Disaster Survivor Assistance Team for more information on the duties and responsibilities for these positions.